The Role of Lymph Nodes in Breast Cancer

 How to Determine If Breast Cancer Has Spread to Lymph Nodes

-After a breast cancer diagnosis, your oncologist is going to determine several things about the type of breast cancer, stage of the cancer and hormone involvement.
-Determining if the cancer has spread to lymph nodes is part of the staging process.
+After a breast cancer diagnosis, your oncologist is going to determine several things about the type of breast cancer, its stage and hormone receptor status.
+Determining if the cancer has spread to lymph nodes is part of the breast cancer staging process.

 Most often during surgery to remove the tumor the breast cancer surgeon will also remove some lymph nodes.
 These will be biopsied to determine if cancer cells are present inside of them.